titomiguelcosta/pocket/README.md

 ## Transfer

+How much you get by transferring a certain amount.

 ```
 $ python bin/pocket transfer 1000 --source=NZD --target=GBP
 ```

 ## Rate

+What's the current rate between two currencies.

 ```
 $ python bin/pocket rate --source=NZD --target=GBP
 ```

 ## Fees

+How much will be the fees for transferring a certain amount.

 ```
 $ python bin/pocket fees 1000 --source=NZD --target=GBP